collective/Products.SimpleGroupsManagement/README.rst

     id2|group_id2
     ...

 where *id1*, *id2* can be user or group ids.
 This mean that those subjects will be able to act on groups.

-You can also insert a list of groups ids that will be never handled by this product in the ``sgm_never_managed_groups`` section.

 The utility also react to the **Add portal members** permission.
 If the current user has this permission you will be able to add new portal members (so no security break for this).